The best things to do in Orlando when it’s TOO hot!

 On the other end, the absolute worst queues during the hot summer season are The Flight of the HIppogriff, The Simpsons, Tomorrowland Speedway, Rock n roller coaster, Seven Dwarfs Mine Train, and The Hulk.

 On your theme park off days, you will have no shortage of fun attractions to check out around Orlando.
 Many of these are located in easy to get to destinations like Disney Springs, Citywalk, and International Drive.
 Some resorts even offer free shuttle service (i.e. Universal to Citywalk).
 Fortunately, most of these attractions are indoors, and thus, perfect on hot summer days.
 Below are a few of the best ideas for indoor fun.

 1. Play mini golf in the dark at Putting Edge

-While Orlando is home to some pretty spectacular themed mini golf courses, it’s way too hot to enjoy them in the dead of summer.
+While Orlando is home to some pretty spectacular themed mini golf courses, it’s way too hot to enjoy these course in the dead of summer.
 In fact, it’s downright miserable.
 As a great alternative, Putting Edge is a unique glow in the dark mini golf course featuring 18 holes.
 A fun sensory experience with cool artwork surrounding you in every direction.
 A bit overpriced, however, still a fun way to kill an hour or 2.

 2. Enjoy arcade games at Dave & Busters